csxhtan/InvDSNet/save/readme.txt

-The training checkpoints will be saved here
+The training checkpoints will be saved here.